Chemistry Courses

 This course investigates modern electrochemical techniques, including potential step and potential sweep methods, pulse voltammetry, controlled-current experiments, hydrodynamic voltammetry, and AC impedance.
 Particular attention will be given to processes that occur at the electrode-solution interface in the use of these techniques (mass transport, charge transport kinetics, current-time and current-potential profiles).
 Topics of current interest, such as fuel cells, chemically modified electrodes, corrosion, ion-selective electrodes, ultramicroelectrodes, and catalysis will also be studied.

-Prerequisite: CHEM 232, 361, 362 (concurrent)Prerequisite: Three credits and lab.
+Prerequisite: CHEM 232, 361, 362 (concurrent)Prerequisite: Three credits and laboratory.
+Not offered in 2024/25.

 434 Colloids and Polymers